How to Select a Headstone in 2023

 Cost of Headstone Inscription

-Estimating the exact cost of the inscription on a headstone can be difficult because stonemasons have different methods of charging.
+Estimating the exact cost of the inscription on a headstone can be difficult because stonemasons have different charging methods.

-Some stonemasons provide a number of letters for free and charge extra for additional letters.
+Some stonemasons provide several letters for free and charge extra for additional letters.

-Here are the factors that may affect the cost of headstone inscription:
+Here are the factors that may affect the cost of a headstone inscription:

 - Number of letters